mirror/vbox/src/VBox/ValidationKit/utils/TestExecServ/vboxtxs-readme.txt

     mkdir -p /media/cdrom; vi /etc/fstab
      and enter this in /etc/fstab:
     /dev/sr0<tab>/media/cdrom<tab>udf,iso9660<tab>user,noauto,exec,utf8<tab>0<tab>0
+8c.
+Optional: If SELinux denies execution of TXS, make sure to allow this, based on
+     how the distribution handles SELinux exceptions.
+Often there even is a GUI for that (e.g. Oracle Linux 8+).
 9. Make sure that the package sources are still valid and up to date (apt / yum / ++)
 10.  reboot / done.
 11. Do test.